XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 B0: Startup options

-0x00 Use all default information
+0x00 Use all default info

-0x01 Need to update basic product information
+0x01 Need to update basic product info

-0x02 Need to update power-up configuration information
+0x02 Need to update power-on config

-0x04 Need to update other configuration information
+0x04 Need to update other config

 flowchart TB